 My name’s Heena Modi.
 I was a primary school teacher for eighteen years.
 Now, I coach people to help them go vegan, stay vegan or shift from following a vegan diet to living a vegan lifestyle.

 On this site, I write about topics which I am passionate about.
-Previous posts include content about amazing holidays, money saving tips, education, spirituality and making actions, such as, recycling effortless.
+Previous posts include articles about amazing holidays, money-saving tips, education, spirituality and recycling effortlessly.

-If there’s anything that I’ve not written about, which you think will serve those who visit this site, please do get in touch and share your ideas with me.
+If you think that I should write about something which will serve those who visit this site, please do get in touch and share your ideas with me.

 How I got into blogging

 So how did I get into blogging?
-Funnily enough, my hubby, Suraj Shah gave me this website for my birthday a couple of years ago.
-I didn’t really know about blogging then, so I didn’t know what it was for or what I needed to do with it!
-One night, we got talking about something that I was feeling passionate about and he said “You know you can write about that on your website.”
+This website was gifted to me.
+At that point, I didn’t really know about blogging then, so I didn’t know what it was for or what I needed to do with it!
+One night, we got talking about something that I was feeling passionate about, and he said, “You know you can write about that on your website.”
 That was it!
 I started and haven’t stopped since! 🙂

 What else can I tell you about me?